Private, In-Home Tutoring in Hull, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Hull students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Hull, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Hull Public Schools is a small school district consisting of about 1,200 students.
 Hull High has been named as a “National Blue Ribbon School of Excellence,” being recognized on the AP Honor Roll for Expanding Opportunity and Improving Performance for AP Students.
 Hull Public Schools have developed a comprehensive Curriculum Guide.
 This Curriculum Guide first states the curriculum vision: “Working together, the Hull Public Schools will provide and engage in professional development that supports staff to understand and address the learning needs of all students.
 Collegial discussions will occur about curriculum, instruction, and assessment to understand and apply best practices to improve student achievement.”